Life in the White River Lessons

 Dragonfly Larva

-At-home activity for the kids: What do you think the Dragonfly larva will look like as an adult?
+At-home activity for the kids: What do you think the dragonfly larva will look like as an adult?
 Create your adult dragonfly at home!

 Black Fly Larva